jmcook1186/biosnicar-py/README.md

 `$ pytest tests`

 This will open two datasets containing 5000 simulations replicated in the Python and Matlab implementations.
 Sucessfully passing tests are reported in the console as green dots, and pytest will return a summary of N tests passed and N tests failed.
 A figure showing N pairs of spectra is saved to the /tests folder for visual inspection.
 Any failures will be documented in the terminal so that they can be analysed and any bugs fixed.
-In the downloaded version of this repo, 100% of 844 tests pass.
+In the downloaded version of this repo, 100% of 1060 individual tests pass.

 This demonstrates physically realistic predictions and equivalency between the two codebases to at least 1e-8 albedo units.
 The great majority of the simulations match to within 1e-12.